michaelmayer-hpe/Labs/Docker/README.md

 It is used to run multi containers application which is the case most of the time.
 This is mainly due to the Docker philosophy to use one container per service.

-Another benefit is to define the container running parameter within an yml configuration file.
+Another benefit is to define the container running parameters within an yml configuration file.

 ## Installing Docker compose